astronomer/docs/archived_software_docs/version-0.16/overview.md

 ## Overview

-Astronomer Software is the best way to run Apache Airflow in your private cloud.
+Astronomer Software is the best way to run Apache Airflow® in your private cloud.
 Using Astronomer's tooling, you can have fine-tuned control over every aspect of your Airflow experience.

 ## Features